LaravelDaily/Laravel-Reservations-Course/course/05 - Managing Guides.md

 }
 ```

 The Controller is almost identical to the `CompanyUserController`.
 We can even reuse the same Policy for the permissions.
-Just need to change everything from `users` to `guides`.
+We must change everything from `users` to `guides`.

 **app/Http/Controllers/CompanyGuideController.php**:
 ```php